After a whirlwind year, Philips Hue shows no signs of slowing at CES 2019

 CES 2019 schedule: It's six days of jam-packed events.
 Here's what to expect.

-Discuss: After a whirlwind year, Philips Hue shows no signs of slowing at CES 2019
+Discuss: The Philips Hue whirlwind shows no sign of slowing down at CES 2019

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.